Set Up Text Substitution in Mac OS X

 Now here comes the interesting part, the Text Substitution feature is not enabled by default in many Mac OS X applications and it has to be manually enabled on a per application basis.
 This is easy enough, but oddly Apple has named it something different once inside the application, it’s called “Text Replacement”, and here’s how to enable it:

-* In most cocoa applications, open the “Edit” menu and scroll down to “Substitutions”
+- In most applications, open the “Edit” menu and scroll down to “Substitutions”

-Text substitution / replacement is a really helpful feature, and I hope Apple allows you to enable it across all applications in future versions of Mac OS X with a simple ‘Enable for all applications’ switch within the Language & Text system prefs.
+Text substitution (or replacement, whatever you want to call it) is an incredibly helpful feature, and I hope Apple allows you to enable it across all applications in future versions of Mac OS X with a simple ‘Enable for all applications’ switch within the Language & Text system prefs.

 You can enable them globally, just enter this into Terminal (/Applications/Utilities)